iosifache/gitportfolio/data/PROFILE.md

 #### Others

-Usually, I open source all the code I write, but I also have 11 private repositories which are embargoed due to various reasons.
+Usually, I open source all the code I write.
+I also have 11 private repositories which are embargoed due to various reasons.

 ---